WM Capture 10

 ·

-select the highest video bitrate
+the highest video bitrate

-recording guides
+Simple recording guides

-The quality of recorded videos depends primarily on the frame rate
+recorded videos depends primarily on the frame rate (fps) your system can

-(fps) your system can sustain and the selected video bitrate (kbps).
-A high
+sustain and the selected video bitrate (kbps).
+A high frame rate makes a

-frame rate makes a smooth motion video, a high bitrate makes a clear, sharp
+smooth motion video, a high bitrate makes a clear, sharp video.
+While

-video.
-While recording, WM Capture
+recording, WM Capture 10

-10 displays the message "Frame
+displays the message "Frame

 Rate too high" if the selected frame rate is higher than the rate